-Incompletes, Withdrawals, Repeated Courses

-For the purpose of U.S. Direct Loans, the following definitions apply:
+Incompletes, Withdrawals, Repeated CoursesFor the purpose of U.S. Direct Loans, the following definitions apply:

-- Incomplete courses are considered in the credit hours attempted and are included in the cumulative GPA calculation upon completion of the course. - Withdrawals without academic penalty are considered in the credit hours attempted but are not considered in the determination of the cumulative GPA

-• Repeated course grades are included in the credit hours attempted and in the cumulative GPA as per Kingswood academic policy.
+- Incomplete courses are considered in the credit hours attempted and are included in the cumulative GPA calculation upon completion of the course. - Withdrawals without academic penalty are considered in the credit hours attempted but are not considered in the determination of the cumulative GPA - Repeated course grades are included in the credit hours attempted and in the cumulative GPA according to Kingswood academic policy.